 Employers must have a clear vision of who they are and what they want for the future.
 Once they know “who they are” as an organization, they can better plan what they need to do to achieve that vision with a concise mission statement.
 It’s important to understand core values about the environment are not merely priorities.
 Core values are non-negotiable: they don't change.

 The commitment to control and improve environmental performance with respect to the environment leads to the development of Environmental Objectives and Targets.
-Once those items have been delineated the rest of the environmental management system is devoted to accomplishing the objectives and targets which fulfil the Environmental Policy.
+Once those items have been delineated the rest of the environmental management system is devoted to accomplishing the objectives and targets which fulfill the Environmental Policy.

 Every organization has unique interactions with and impacts on the environment.
 These unique interactions are relevant to the nature of the activities, products and services the organization provides.
 The unique nature of the help to define the “context of the organization.”